lilleydev/property-for-market/spec.md

 - [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)

-  - The User can sign up to another user's task they requested help for.
+  - The User can submit instructions for the task helper.

 - [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)